 What is a Gratitude Journal?

-It becomes a time to pause, take a breath, and reflect positively.
-We fill our hearts and minds with His goodness instead of the distressing circumstances that come and go.
-After all– “I say to the Lord, ‘You are my Lord; apart from you, I have no good thing.’”
-Psalm 16:2.
+Feelings of gratitude are a positive emotion that becomes a great way to pause, take a breath, and reflect.
+We fill our hearts and minds with His goodness instead of the distressing circumstances that come with the tough days.

 Benefits of Gratitude Journaling

-The benefits are many!
+The gratitude journal benefits are many!

-•Gratitude changes the perspective of our life’s circumstances- it can help us become more optimistic, aware of our surroundings, and less centered on ourselves.
+•A gratitude mindset changes the perspective of our life’s circumstances- it can help us become more optimistic, aware of our surroundings, and less centered on ourselves.

 •It teaches us to see the joy in the little things in life and the beauty in the every day.
 Slowing down to think about what we are grateful for helps us not take them for granted.